List vs Tuple in Python - Difference between List and Tuple in Python

 print(len(fruits))

-In this example, we have a list of fruits that initially consist of three elements: ‘apple’, ‘banana’, and ‘orange’.
-To show the list contents, we utilize the print() method.
+In this example, we have a list of fruits that initially consist of three elements: of the three types labeled as ‘apple’, ‘banana’, and ‘orange’.
+To print the list contents, we use the print() function.

-The append() function is then used to attach the string ‘grape’ to the list of fruits.
-This adds ‘grape’ as a new element to the list’s conclusion.
+Next is the use of the append() function in order to add the string ‘grape’ to the list of fruits.
+This concatenation appends ‘grape’ as a new element to the list, ending the list.

-Then, using the remove() function, we delete the entry ‘banana’ from the list.
-This eliminates the word ‘banana’ from the list, leaving just ‘apple’, ‘orange’, and ‘grape’.
+Next, we employ the remove() function in Python to delete the entry ‘banana’ from the list.
+This removes the word ‘banana’ from the list, and what you have is ‘apple’, ‘orange’, and ‘grape’.

 person = ('John', 25, 'USA')